438th Air Expeditionary Group: Strategic Airlift

 On 1 October 1994, the group was inactivated and replaced at McGuire by the 305th Operations Group which was transferred from Grissom Air Force Base, Indiana when Grissom became an Air Force Reserve Command base.

-Global War on Terrorism
+Afghanistan and Iraq

 The group was redesignated the 438th Air Expeditionary Group and converted to provisional status in December 2001.
-The group was awarded an Air Force Outstanding Unit Award with Combat "V" Device for actions in 2002 and 2003, however, its location and activities for this period are not certain.
+It was at Jacobabad Air Base, in the Sindh province of Pakistan, for Operation Enduring Freedom.
+The group was awarded an Air Force Outstanding Unit Award with Combat "V" Device for actions in 2002 and 2003.